circular-o/circular/docs/resources/contributing.md

 ### Accessibility

-%LIBRARY_NAME% is built with accessibility in mind.
+%LIBRARY-NAME% is built with accessibility in mind.
 Creating generic components that are fully accessible to users with varying capabilities across a multitude of circumstances is a daunting challenge.
 Oftentimes, the solution to an a11y problem is not written in black and white and, therefore, we may not get it right the first time around.
-There are, however, guidelines we can follow in our effort to make %LIBRARY_NAME% an accessible foundation from which applications and websites can be built.
+There are, however, guidelines we can follow in our effort to make %LIBRARY-NAME% an accessible foundation from which applications and websites can be built.

 We take this commitment seriously, so please ensure your contributions have this goal in mind.
 If you need help with anything a11y-related, please [reach out to the community](/resources/community) for assistance.
-If you discover an accessibility concern within the library, please file a bug on the [issue tracker](%REPO_URL%/issues).
+If you discover an accessibility concern within the library, please file a bug on the [issue tracker](%REPO-URL%/issues).

 It's important to remember that, although accessibility starts with foundational components, it doesn't end with them.
 It everyone's responsibility to encourage best practices and ensure we're providing an optimal experience for all of our users.

 ### Documentation

 Maintaining good documentation can be a painstaking task, but poor documentation leads to frustration and makes the project less appealing to users.
-Fortunately, writing documentation for %LIBRARY_NAME% is fast and easy!
+Fortunately, writing documentation for %LIBRARY-NAME% is fast and easy!

-Most of %LIBRARY_NAME%'s technical documentation is generated with JSDoc comments and TypeScript metadata from the source code.
+Most of %LIBRARY-NAME%'s technical documentation is generated with JSDoc comments and TypeScript metadata from the source code.
 Every property, method, event, etc. is documented this way.
 In-code comments encourage contributors to keep the documentation up to date as changes occur so the docs are less likely to become stale.
-Refer to an existing component to see how JSDoc comments are used in %LIBRARY_NAME%.
+Refer to an existing component to see how JSDoc comments are used in %LIBRARY-NAME%.

 Instructions, code examples, and interactive demos are hand-curated to give users the best possible experience.
 Typically, the most relevant information is shown first and less common examples are shown towards the bottom.
 Edge cases and gotchas should be called out in context with tips or warnings.